hungcq/knowledge-repo/finance/cfa/financial-statement-analysis.md

 - Low quality report conditions
 - Mechanisms to discipline reporting quality
 - Treatment of non GAAP measure
+- Accounting treatments by types of leases: lessee & lessor
+- Lease disclousure

 ## Concept answers
 - 17: statement of change in equity: amount & sources of changes in equity